Jinwen-XU/minimalist/README.md

 with a simple and clear design.
 It mainly consists of two parts.

 - Main part:
-    - `minimalist.sty` : the main style
+    - `minimalist.sty` : interface of the main style
+        - `minimalist-plain.sty` : the plain style
+        - `minimalist-classical.sty` : the classical style
     - `minimart.cls` : class for typesetting articles
     - `minimbook.cls` : class for typesetting books